 The buffer stop and points at the existing overrun of Woodlands North MRT Station.
 It is not known if the hoardings behind the buffer stop will lead to future stabling sidings or the future alignment towards the bridge over the Tebrau Strait to Bukit Chagar RTS Link Station.

 A pre-installed point beside the scissors crossing of Woodlands North MRT Station leads to the right, towards the future Woodlands North RTS Link Station box for rolling stock transfer to and from Mandai Depot via the TEL.
 If the LRT plan proceeds, it is not known if this point will be used.

 On 2 May 2020, due to the COVID-19 pandemic, the RTS Link project was suspended further until 31 July 2020.
-This will be the “third and final” extension granted to Malaysia, as mentioned by Singapore’s Transport Minister Khaw Boon Wan.
+This will be the “third and final” extension granted to Malaysia, as mentioned by Singapore’s then-Transport Minister Khaw Boon Wan.

 On 12 July 2020, Johor Menteri Besar Hasni Mohammad said that RTS Link works are expected to start in November 2020.
 Out of 222 unresolved issues related to the RTS Link project, both countries have successfully solved 220, with only two more outstanding issues, which a technical committee would discuss on 13 July 2020.
 The RTS Link train depot would be built at a site in Wadihana in Johor Baru instead of the initial plan of just parking them in the existing Mandai Depot (TEL) in Singapore.
 Malaysia and Singapore would be signing the agreement on the RTS Link project at the end of July 2020.